What does Security Bank & Trust Co. do with your personal information?

 Companies related by common ownership or control.
 They can be financial and nonfinancial companies.

-• Flagship Bank Minnesota does not share with our affiliates.
+• Security Bank & Trust Co. does not share with our affiliates.

 Nonaffiliates